mik-tf/tfcloud-marketplace/docs/backend/ENV_CONFIGURATION.md

 2. **MongoDB Connection Issues**:
    - Verify that your MongoDB Atlas connection string is correct
+   - Ensure the cluster URL portion is a valid domain with TLD (e.g., `cluster0.abc123.mongodb.net`)
+   - If you see an error like `MongoAPIError: URI must include hostname, domain name, and tld`, check your connection string format
    - Check that the database user has the necessary permissions for your database
    - Ensure your IP address is whitelisted in the MongoDB Atlas network access settings